Attack of the Alligators!: Critical response

 "Attack of the Alligators!" is a popular episode of Thunderbirds and is widely regarded as one of the series' best.
 It was well received by Sylvia Anderson, who described it as her favourite episode.
 Lew Grade, head of distributor ITC, expressed great satisfaction with the filming during a visit to APF Studios in 1965.
 Stephen La Rivière considers the story one of the most unusual of the series, while Peter Webber of DVD Monthly magazine calls the episode "just insane".

 In 2004, "Attack of the Alligators!" was reissued on DVD in North America as part of A&E Video's The Best of Thunderbirds: The Favorite Episodes.
 Reviewing the release for the website DVD Verdict, David Gutierrez awarded "Attack of the Alligators!" a perfect score of 100, declaring it the best episode in the collection and praising its production values: "It's like a beautifully directed short film".
 He elaborated: "'Attack of the Alligators!' serves as a terrific example of how strong Thunderbirds can look.
 It's not Howdy Doody sporting a jetpack – it's an hour-long programme that feels like a motion picture."

 Susanna Lazarus of Radio Times suggests that the episode is memorable specifically for its crocodile footage.
 The techniques used to produce the footage have caused the episode to be described as "controversial" by some sources.
 Mark Pickavance of the website Den of Geek criticises the footage from a visual standpoint, arguing that the use of scale sets with young crocodiles, "shot in super close-up to make them seem huge", does not produce a convincing illusion of giant alligators.
 Author Dave Thompson compares the giant reptiles to Swamp Thing, a superorganism featured in the DC Comics Universe.

+Richard Farrell praises the episode as "one of the best remembered, albeit least typical, of International Rescue's adventures".
+Marcus Hearn suggests that the episode is praised for its effects but criticised for how the production's "painstaking approach paid dividends" in a scene where an alligator thrashes the house with its tail.

 In 1976, Thunderbirds writer Dennis Spooner adapted the premise of "Attack of the Alligators!" while writing "Gnaws", an episode of The New Avengers featuring an enlarged rat.